freetruman21/Assessment/README.md

 metabriteCampaignId 0.883078173689202

 3. I found quite significant amount of duplicate data in the users and receipts datasets.
-# of Duplicated data in users dataset: 283
+Number of Duplicated data in users dataset: 283
-# of Duplicated data in receipts dataset: 6262
+Number of Duplicated data in receipts dataset: 6262

 Fourth: Communicate with Stakeholders